AmanChoudhariXGitHub/CodeAlpha_Disease-Prediction-from-Medical-Data/README.md

 I will be using Support Vector Machine (SVM) model due to its high accuracy prediction even for non-numeric datatype.

+The accuracy of the prediction model for each disease is,
+1) Diabetes - 77.27%
+2) Heart Disease - 81.96%
+3) Parkinson's Disease - 87.17%

 I have deployed this model as a web-app using streamlit.
 You can find the streamlit code in "app.py".

 The required library versions to run the app correctly are,